On the parton picture of Froissart asymptotic behavior: 5. Transparency of the Froissart disk and boost-invariance of cross-sections

-Next, one must estimate the probability of a big fluctuation of the part of the border of \Fd of length $\sim l$, so that here the border line shifts to smaller radii on the value $\sim \lambda(Y)$.
-In such configurations $T \sim 1$ also in c.m.s at the same impact parameter (Fig.3.c).
-It can be estimated (from above !) in such a way.
-In mean \Fd configurations the radial position of the \Fd border randomly fluctuates around the average $\bar{R}(Y)$ when we move along the border.
+Next, one must estimate the probability $w$ of a special big fluctuation of part of the edge of \Fd of length $\sim l$, which is such that here the edge line shifts to smaller radius on the value $\sim \lambda(Y)$.
+In such configurations $T \sim 1$ also in cms at the same impact parameter (Fig.3.c).
+This probability can be estimated (from above !) in such a way.
+In the mean \Fd configurations the radial position of the \Fd edge randomly fluctuates around the average $\bar{R}(Y)$ when we move along the edge.
 It moves in both sides,~ $R > \bar{R}(Y)$ and $R < \bar{R}(Y)$~, shifting on the mean radial distance $\sim \lm(Y)$.
-During this ``motion'' it crosses the line $R = \bar{R}(Y)$, and the average number of such ``long wave'' intersection on distance $l$ is $\sim \sqrt{l/\lm(Y)}$ \footnote{In fact, the mean number of all such intersection is much larger $\sim \sqrt{l/r_0}$. ~Note that for $l \sim R(Y) \sim r_0 Y$ this gives $w \sim \exp{(-Y^{1/2})}$ .
-This coincides with the estimate (\ref{flucy}) of the probability that the radius of the \Fd is less by the value of $\Delta \bar{R} \sim \lambda(Y) \sim \sqrt{r_0 \bar{R}}$ than the average $\bar{R}(Y)$. }. ~~Since such crosses are independent their number is Poisson distributed.
-So the probability that on the length $\sim l$ there are no intersections is $w \sim \exp{(- \sqrt{l/\lm} )}$~~ \footnote{~Another estimation of the probability of such a large variation of \Fd border is given by the expression (\ref{defor}).
-Substituting there the dependence of $\lm $ and $l$ from Y we become $w \sim \exp{(-Y^{1/4})}$. }.

-One can take this $w$ as an estimation of the probability of Fock component of one \Fd, in which the part of the parton disk is shifted inside on the length l so that two \Fd do not collide also in c.m.s.~ This gives for \bel{tosc2} T_{c.m.s.} ~<~ w \sim \exp{(- \sqrt{l/\lm} ) } \sim \exp{(- Y^{1/8} )}~. \ee This contribution to the transparency $T_{c.m.s.}$ is bigger than that is coming from the mean parton configurations of \Fd, but it is also {\bf decreasing with Y }, and so it cannot coincide with the transparency in the lab frame at $B \simeq \bar{R}(Y) \pm \lm (Y)$, which is const(Y).
+During this ``motion'' it crosses the line $R = \bar{R}(Y)$, and the average number of such ``long wave'' intersection at the distance $l$ is $\sim \sqrt{l/\lm(Y)}$ \footnote{In fact, the mean number of all such intersections is much larger $\sim \sqrt{l/r_0}$. ~Note that for $l \sim R(Y) \sim r_0 Y$ it gives $w \sim \exp{(-Y^{1/2})}$ .
+It coincides with the estimate (\ref{flucy}) of the probability that the radius of the \Fd is less by the value of $\Delta \bar{R} \sim \lambda(Y) \sim \sqrt{r_0 \bar{R}}$ than the average $\bar{R}(Y)$. }. ~~Since such crosses are independent their number is Poisson distributed.
+So, the probability that at the length $\sim l$ there are no intersections is $w \sim \exp{(- \sqrt{l/\lm} )}$~~ \footnote{~Another estimation of the probability of such large variation of \Fd edge is given by the expression (\ref{defor}).
+Substituting there the dependence of $\lm $ and $l$ from Y we become $w \sim \exp{(-Y^{1/4})}$. }. ~~One can take this $w$ as an estimation of the probability of Fock component of one \Fd where the part of the parton disk is shifted inside at the length l , so that two \Fd do not collide also in cms.~ It gives for \bel{tosc2} T_{cms} ~<~ w \sim \exp{(- \sqrt{l/\lm} ) } \sim \exp{(- Y^{1/8} )}~. \ee This contribution to the transparency $T_{cms}$ is bigger than (\ref{tosc1}) that comes from the mean parton configurations of \Fd, but it also {\bf decreases with Y }, and so it cannot coincide with the transparency in the lab frame at $\bp \simeq \bar{R}(Y) \pm \lm (Y)$, which is const(Y).